sanjeev309/linear_regression_using_GD/README.md

 ## Acknowledgments

-* This project dates to 3+ years when I just began with Andrew Ng's ML course in MATLAB.
+* This project dates back to 3+ years when I just began with Andrew Ng's ML course in MATLAB.
 A lot of gratitude for him and the initiative.